 Although not taken seriously by some critics, the band became one of Britain's top underground rock acts during the late 80s, with excellent live performances and filling venues the size of the Hammersmith Odeon.

-The English band split in 1990, but have since reformed or partially reformed with various line-ups.
-Bass player Dick Nolan left the line-up in 2008, but helped with the release of a new version of Calling All The Heroes.
+It Bites split in 1990, but have since reformed or partially reformed with various line-ups.
+Bass player Dick Nolan left the line-up in 2008, but helped with the 2010 release of a new version of Calling All The Heroes.
 The aim was to raise money for the victims of the floods in the band's home county of Cumbria.
 Nolan's replacement, Lee Pomeroy, is only a part-time bassist, and Nathan King from Level 42 replaces him when he isn't available.

 In 2011, the band released the album It Happened One Night, and on March 26th 2012 they released another studio album entitled Map Of The Past.